JuliaData/DataFramesMeta.jl/docs/src/index.md

 @transform(df, :y = :A + $"B")
 ```

-will not throw an error even though
+will not error even though

 ```
 transform(df, [:A, "B"] => (+) => :y)
 ```

-will in DataFrames.
+will error in DataFrames.

 For consistency, this restriction in the input column types also applies to `@with`
 and `@eachrow`.
 You cannot mix integer column references with `Symbol` or string column